jai2018priya/Shutter-zone/README.md

-# piczy
+# shutter zone
-we can download stock photos for free which are copyfree right
+it is perfect place to search and download stock photos for free which are copyfree right